thoughtworks-jumpstart/guides/docs/frontend-web-development/react-router.md

 - /photo-gallery
 - /weather

-When a user hit the url `/weather` in a browser, the react app with react router will load our react application, look at the url, checks the mapping of what to render and then renders only the `todo-list` portion of the code.
+When a user hit the URL `/weather` in a browser, the react app with React Router loads our react application, look at the URL, checks the mapping of what to render and then renders only the `todo-list` portion of the code.

-We will also want to show some links for user to have easy access to different part of our application.

 ## Setup